martinbuberl/awscommunitynordics/README.md

 $ bundle install
 ```

-3. Run Jekyll using the following command:
+3. Run Jekyll using the following command in the `docs` directory:

 ```sh
 $ bundle exec jekyll serve